Solar Immersion Switches

 If you’re considering or have already installed solar panels on the roof of your home, you’ll be aware that some of your generated electricity will be lost to the grid through export.
 This is common among domestic properties and the reason why deemed export is currently paid (for half of your generation).
 But, there is a way to combat this loss and it won’t affect your export or Feed-in-Tariff (FIT) payments.

-We have installed a number of different makes and models of immersion switch over the years and have settled on two products which we think are the best on the market.
+Having installed a number of different makes and models of immersion switch over the years and have settled on two products which we think are the best on the market.

 With over 45,000 Solar iBoost controllers installed in the UK, this model is adaptable and cost effective to install.
 The unit works by clamping onto your household meter and sending signals to the receiver, which in turn directs the surplus PV generation to the immersion heater in the hot water tank.